Avanatiker/Compendium/README.md

 - `--input <inputDir>`: Defines the input directory containing the files to be remapped.
 The default is 'save'.
 - `--mapping <mappingFile>`: Defines the JSON mapping file used for remapping.
 The default is 'hash-mapping.json'.
 - `--output <outputDir>`: Defines the output directory where the remapped files will be saved.
 The default is 'remapped'.
+- `--dumpIDs`: Dumps the found and not found map IDs into separate text files in the output directory. (default: false)
 - `--help`: Displays the help message.

 ## Example